Snapping wrist – the extensor carpi ulnaris (ECU) tendon; the extensor pollicis brevis; and the distal radioulnar joint.

-Is it a problem of the multiple accessory tendon of first extensor compartment?
+Is it a problem of the multiple accessory tendons of the first extensor compartment?

-Here is an interesting case presented in the International journal of surgery case reports.(2)
+Here is an interesting case presented in the International Journal of Surgery Case Reports.
+(3)

-Explanatory note: The multiple accessory tendon of extensor pollicis brevis
+Explanatory note: The multiple accessory tendons of extensor pollicis brevis

 - The wrist flexes or moves in flexion, the fingers point downward.

-- The multiple accessory tendon of extensor pollicis brevis is one of the tendons in the back of the wrist which helps the muscles put your hand and wrist in the “halt,” position.
+- The multiple accessory tendons of extensor pollicis brevis are one of the tendons in the back of the wrist which helps the muscles put your hand and wrist in the “halt,” position.
 Fingers pointed up.

 - The extensor carpi ulnaris tendon and the extensor pollicis brevis tendon both control muscle movement on the pinky side of the hand.

-The doctors in this paper describe a 19 year old male with catching sensation and occasional radial side (pinky side) wrist pain for 6 months.
+The doctors in this paper describe a 19-year-old male with catching sensation and occasional radial side (pinky side) wrist pain for 6 months.
 The patient had a normal MRI.
-An arthroscopic surgery revealed that it was the multiple accessory tendon of extensor pollicis brevis which is causing snapping.
+An arthroscopic surgery revealed that it was the multiple accessory tendons of extensor pollicis brevis which is causing snapping.

-There solution to help this patient was a fibrous tunnel release (nerve release) with tenotomy (cutting away of the tendon tissue) of few accessory tendons done.
+Their solution to help this patient was a fibrous tunnel release (nerve release) with tenotomy (cutting away of the tendon tissue) of a few accessory tendons done.

 The surgeons of this study concluded: “There are various causes for snapping wrist syndrome.
-Multiple accessory tendon can also cause snapping as shown in this case report.
-Moreover am presenting this case to highlight the diagnostic failure with non dynamic radiological investigation and to consider multiple accessory tendon as differential diagnosis for snapping wrist syndrome.”
+Multiple accessory tendons can also cause snapping as shown in this case report.
+Moreover am presenting this case to highlight the diagnostic failure with the non-dynamic radiological investigation and to consider multiple accessory tendons as a differential diagnosis for snapping wrist syndrome.”